Adult Protective Services

 How to Report?

-If you have reason to believe you or someone you know, age 60 and older is being abused, neglected, or exploited, you can call the Elder Abuse Hotline by dialing 1-800-922-2275.
+If you have reason to believe you or someone you know, age 60 and older, is being abused, neglected, or exploited, you can call the Elder Abuse Hotline by dialing 1-800-922-2275.

-All Mandated Reporters have 48 hours to submit a completed a mandated reporter form to GSSSI.
+All Mandated Reporters have 48 hours to submit a completed mandated reporter form to GSSSI.
 Download Mandated Reporter Form

 Who is required by Law to Report?